yuanzhi-zhu/yuanzhi-zhu.github.io/README.md

 ## Comment

-modify the config。

-   modify file: \_config.yml

-   **Comment：** currently disqus、gitment and gitalk are supported，which one is OK, and gitalk is recommanded。The links about how to condfig them are pasted on Comments in file \_config.yml.
+**Comment：** currently disqus, gitment and gitalk are supported, which one is OK, and gitalk is recommended.
+The links about how to config them are pasted on Comments in file \_config.yml.

-   **!!：** If you prefer disqus, due to the defect in how disqus handles username and domain-whitelist.
+**!!: ** If you prefer disqus, due to the defect in how disqus handles username and domain-whitelist.
 Please remember to modify disqus.username to  your own or clear this part.
-Record on this can be seen at [Issues#2][1]。
+Record on this can be seen at [Issues#2][1].

-## Notice

-Arrange your website acoording to [chinese-copywriting-guidelines][2]

 ## Acknowledgement